DavidPhillipOster/ThumbHost3mf/README.md

 I'm posting this to get early feedback.
 In an ideal world, the thumbnail provider would be inside the PrusaSlicer app and  this app would not be necessary.
 If this app does not break the world, I'll work on submitting a pull request on PrusaSlicer.

+## To Build in Xcode

+In the project build setting, the `DEVELOPER_PREFIX` is set to `com.example` - change it to your actual prefix.

+Currently, the project on Github has no `DEVELOPMENT_TEAM` you should set this in the `Signing and Capabilities` panel of the project's targets.

+You may also need to set a current scheme.

 ## Other

 1/15/2024 is the day I learned that https://github.com/jkavalik/GcodeThumbnailExtension makes .gcode icons visible on Microsoft Windows.
 I haven't tried it so I can't comment on quality.